 - For resources on supporting Black communities and advancing anti-racism, see the U-M Office of Diversity, Equity & Inclusion

 - Learn more about gender identity, gender expression and attractionality from the U-M Spectrum Center.

-- To learn more about U-M’s support for its international community members, see this statement from President Schlissel and the U-M International Center.
+- To learn more about U-M’s support for its international community members, see the U-M International Center.